Do you need a logger for free tree removal?

 Does anyone remove trees for free?
 Yes.

-Finding someone to remove your trees in exchange for wood could be quite tasking, as the situation has to be right for that to happen.
-You may not have a clue on who to call on, but you still stand a chance of achieving this.
+Finding someone to remove your trees in exchange for wood could be quite tasking, as the situation must be suitable for that.
+You may not know who to call on, but you still stand a chance of achieving this.

 Who Will Cut Down Trees For Free?

-You would have to call as many tree-felling companies as you can find and explain the situation to them.
+You would have to call as many tree-felling companies as possible and explain the situation to them.
 If your terms are agreeable, then you’re in business.

-Another option is to call the wood company directly and see if they would be interested.
-By doing this, you would be cutting out the middle man (the tree felling service) and if you’re lucky enough, you could even get paid for the wood.
+Another option is to call the wood company directly to see if they are interested.
+By doing this, you would be cutting out the middle man (the tree felling service), and if you’re lucky enough, you could even get paid for the wood.

 Securing a 2-in-one deal such as that is a dream come true for those who want to have their trees removed at no charge.

-There is a small issue though, you must have what the commercial tree company is looking for.
+There is a minor issue; you must have what the commercial tree company is looking for.

-Most commercial wood companies will show little to no interest if you have to say, 2 trees to offer.
-As I have mentioned before, they may deem it unworthy of all the stress and logistics involved in tree felling and cutting.
+Most commercial wood companies will show little to no interest if, you have to say, there are two trees to offer.
+As I have mentioned, they may deem all the stress and logistics involved in tree felling and cutting unworthy.

 If you’re fortunate enough to find a start-up tree felling service or wood company that wouldn’t mind starting with small amounts of wood, then good for you.
 Still, your wood has to be in prime condition to make this deal work.